Guide

 • Request access to the lab's shared Google Drive from Jason.

 • We have the optional "Cheese for Thought" lunch every Wednesday at 12:00, meet at the lab.
-This is a chance to discuss topics informally.
+This is a chance to discuss topics informally or have some good weather fun.

-• Every other week (opposite lab meeting weeks) we go for snacks and drinks in Delft on Fridays @ 17:00.
+• Every month we have a Friday afternoon lab tidying session at 16:30 and we go for snacks and drinks (Vrijmibo) in Delft on Fridays @ 17:00.

 • See the recommended reading list below for some reading materials to get you started.